-1921 Laurette Taylor stars in a revival of one of the great hits of the early 1920s, Peg o' My Heart, J. Hartley Manners' play about an Irish farm lass who inherits a fortune, but must give up all she loves to get it.
+1921 Laurette Taylor stars in a revival of one of the great hits of the early 1920s, Peg o' My Heart, J. Hartley Manners' play is about an Irish farm lass who inherits a fortune, but must give up all she loves to get it.
 It runs 88 performances at the Cort Theatre.

 1927 Look out, it's not Cupid!
 Dracula wings in at the Little Theatre in London.
 Hamilton Deane adapts Bram Stoker's novel.
 Raymond Huntley dons the cape, with Deane and Dora May Patrick as neck and neck co-stars.